radcamp/radcamp.github.io/Yale2019/03_ipyrad_partII_CLI.md

 as well as `simdata.vcf`, and the `simdata.loci` (which is ipyrad's internal format).
 The full list of available output formats and detailed explanations of each of these is available in the [ipyrad output formats documentation](https://ipyrad.readthedocs.io/output_formats.html#full-output-formats).
-The other important file here is the `simdata.txt` which gives extensive and detailed stats about the final assembly.
+The other important file here is the `simdata_stats.txt` which gives extensive and detailed stats about the final assembly.
 A quick overview of the blocks in this file: